MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityDamageCause.md

 Damage caused by a projectile.
 ### **ramAttack**
 `ramAttack = "ramAttack"`

+Damage caused by Goat ramming.
 ### **selfDestruct**
 `selfDestruct = "selfDestruct"`

+Damage caused by the /kill command.
 ### **sonicBoom**
 `sonicBoom = "sonicBoom"`

+Damage caused by the Warden's Sonic Boom attack.
 ### **soulCampfire**
 `soulCampfire = "soulCampfire"`

+Damage caused by a Soul Campfire.
 ### **stalactite**
 `stalactite = "stalactite"`